satzvonrolle/datavsvirus/README.md

 # Datavsvirus

-## Inspiration

-The data basis for epidemiology potentially can be improved.
-The data basis of the Robert-Koch-Institut (RKI) and of Johns Hopkins University are our starting points, but we want to improve their usability and add features like time resolved infection rate, etc. .

-## What we need
+## Motivation

-We need to get the data from RKI on a daily basis.
-Which additional data sources could we use to merge with other data?
-Have you any suggestions for useful features, especially from a medical or epidemiological standpoint?
+To be able to actually use international time-resolved data on Corona infections, it would be crucial to have them in the same data structure, transparently acquired from official sources.

+Starting from the data Johns Hopkins University uses for [their maps and charts](https://coronavirus.jhu.edu/map.html), we want to integrate high-resolution data (i.e. states instead of nations) for other countries than the US as well.
+So far, we started integrating:

+* Germany
+* Italy
+* South Korea,

+more to follow.
+Later on, we could try and integrate these with measures taken against further spread, such as closing schools.

-## Development
+## Installation

-Use a common virtual environment.
+Use a virtual environment to make sure not to mess with other stuff.

 ```bash
 python3 -m venv .venv